katydecorah/katydecorah.github.io/_posts/2013-11-05-random-customizable-balloons.md

     bottom:($balloonWidth / 14) * -0.75;
     left: ($balloonWidth / 2) - ($balloonWidth / 14);

-I went back and forth between setting the `$balloonWidth` from a low number and then to a high number and decided that those equation suited my rubber tie part of the balloon best.
+I went back and forth between setting the `$balloonWidth` from a low number and then to a high number and decided that those equations suited my rubber tie part of the balloon best.

 For the balloon string, I did a similar guess and check.
-I only needed to control the left position of the `:after` element, to center the string on the balloon, and found that `left:($balloonWidth / 2.1);` is the sweet spot.
+I only needed to control the left position of the `:after` element, to center the string on the balloon, and found  `left:($balloonWidth / 2.1);` to be the sweet spot.

-I also adjusted the `$balloonLeft` variable to take into account the balloons width.
+I also adjusted the `$balloonLeft` variable to take into account the balloon width.
 By doing so I added a new variable, `$balloonProx` to tweak the proximity of the balloons: `$balloonLeft: $balloonLeft + ($balloonWidth/$balloonProx);`

 Lastly, I added a slightly floaty animation.
 I used random for the animation time, for a more natural, whimsical feel.
 I'm all about the whimsies.